reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 ### Plenary Session 3
 22:00-00:00 (UK), 23:00-01:00 (Europe), 17:00-19:00 (US East coast), 07:00-09:00 (Australia East coast):
 - Summary of working group discussions
-- Talks on the application of Machine Learning or Artifical Intelligence to Reflectometry
+- Talks on the application of Machine Learning or Artifical Intelligence to Reflectometry (speakers to be confirmed)

 # Registration: